 In Spanish, the elected leader is generally referred to as El Presidente.
 However, this is misleading.
 Presidente, in this context, is short for Presidente del Gobierno de Espana, or president of the Government of Spain.

-His role is dissimilar to that of, say, the president of the United States or of France; rather, it is analogous to that of the prime minister of the United Kingdom.
-As of 2018, the prime minister is Mariano Rajoy.
+However, the prime minister's role is dissimilar to that of, say, the president of the United States or of France; rather, it is analogous to that of the prime minister of the United Kingdom in that they are both elected according to the total number of parliamentary members each political party gets.

 Spain's judicial branch is governed by lawyers and judges who are on the General Council.
 There are several different levels of courts, with the top one being the Supreme Court.
 The National Court has jurisdiction over Spain, and each autonomous region has its own court.
 The Constitutional Court is separate from the judiciary and settles issues relating to the Constitution and disputes between national and autonomous courts that turn on constitutional issues.